axgle/a/README.md

 # a
-Use commands to generator project trees(currently only generates Ruby gems.)
+Use commands to generate project trees(currently only generates Ruby gems.)

 ## Build:
 ```ruby